a. A virtual tour link for a bathroom installation on www.hdsbuilders.co.uk, seen on 21 March 2017, featured an image of a naked woman showering.

 products could be purchased and was therefore clearly directly connected with the supply or transfer of goods and services provided by 31Dover.com.

 We considered that the ad strongly linked alcohol to sexual activity.
 The ad plainly features sexual innuendo, sexual references and sexual activity in association with the promotion of alcohol products and 31Dover.com.
-We did not consider that because
+We did not consider that

-breached the code.
+irresponsible and breached the code.

 The ad breached CAP Code (Edition 12) rules 18.1 18.1 Marketing communications must be socially responsible and must contain nothing that is likely to lead people to adopt styles of drinking that are unwise.
 For example, they should not encourage

 excessive drinking.
-Care should be taken not to exploit the young, the immature or those who are mentally or socially vulnerable. and 18.5 18.5 Marketing communications must neither link alcohol with seduction, sexual activity or sexual success nor imply
+Care should be taken not to exploit the young, the immature or those who are mentally or socially vulnerable. and 18.5 18.5 Marketing communications must neither link alcohol with seduction, sexual activity or sexual success

-that alcohol can enhance attractiveness.
+nor imply that alcohol can enhance attractiveness.
 (Alcohol).

 The ad must not appear again in its current form.
 We told 31Dover.com to prepare future advertising in a socially responsible way and not to link alcohol to sexual activity in their future marketing communications.